openwisp/openwisp-docs/user/configure-device.rst

     This section is for advanced users.

 Compiling a custom OpenWrt image can save time when configuring new devices.
-By doing this, you can pre-install the agents and include your configurations (e.g., ``url`` and ``shared_secret``) in the default image.
+By doing this, you can preinstall the agents and include your configurations (e.g., ``url`` and ``shared_secret``) in the default image.

 This way, you won't have to configure each new device manually, which is